mixpanel/docs/pages/docs/admin/data-governance/data-views-data-classification.md

 ### Manage Data View

-Navigate to PROJECT SETTINGS, and select at the left-hand menu  Data Views.
+Navigate to Project Settings, and select at the left-hand menu  Data Views.

 ![Project Settings](/manage-data-view.png)